JetBrains/kotlin-mobile-docs/topics/add-dependencies.md

 ## Multiplatform libraries

-TODO: Check after 1.4.
-Stdlib by default might not be implemented it time, need to re-check coroutines added to common source set only, take a close look at SQLDelight migration, update versions, move to ios preset

 In addition to dependencies specific to iOS and Android ecosystems, some libraries have also adopted the Kotlin Multiplatform technology.
 Such dependencies can be used from different targets and often even from common code.
-Examples of multiplatform libraries are [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines) or[SQLDelight](https://github.com/cashapp/sqldelight).
+Examples of multiplatform libraries are [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines) or [SQLDelight](https://github.com/cashapp/sqldelight).
 Library authors usually provide guides for adding their dependency to the project.
 On this page we will cover some basic cases you are likely to run into while working on multiplatform projects.

-* Kotlin standard library is added by default to all multiplatform projects, you don’t have to do anything manually.
+* Kotlin standard library is added automatically to all multiplatform projects, you don’t have to do anything manually.

 * If you want to use a library from all source sets you can add it only to the common source set.
 Multiplatform plugin will add corresponding parts to any other source sets automatically.